 While Addiction is a problem plaguing Kentucky and the country at-large, there are resources locally and nationwide to help you or someone you love get help.
 This article will teach you everything you need to know about accessing withdrawal treatment in Kentucky.

-Types of Withdrawal Treatment in Kentucky
+Types of Rehab in Kentucky

 Like any disease, the success rate of your recovery depends largely on the type of treatment you receive.
 In addiction treatment, there are generally three levels of treatment offered: detox, inpatient, and outpatient treatment.

 Detox focuses on medical stabilization and handling the early phases of sobriety.
 This means medically monitoring and treating withdrawal symptoms as they arise and the process usually takes about 5-7 days.
 After that, patients usually attend some form of therapy.
 This occurs either in an inpatient or outpatient setting.